ceruShady/simple_do_infrastructure/readme.md

 ## Security practices
 ### Modifying state file
-Terraform remembers the state of the infrastructure and configuration by storing the data into state files typically named "terraform.tfstate" in JSON.
-Without a state file, Terraform operations will start from scratch.

 While it is possible to directly modify the state file to make changes to the infrastructure, it is recommended to use "terraform state" command to make simple changes, or modify the Terraform files then apply them with the "terraform apply" command"

 ### Executing Terraform programmatically